Let us know if you agree to cookies

 • we require all executive directors to complete the register of gifts and hospitality annually

-• we will select any individual, organisation or supplier working with (or on behalf of) us will through a transparent and, wherever possible, a competitive selection method
+• we will select any individual, organisation or supplier working with (or on behalf of) us through a transparent and, wherever possible, competitive selection method

 • we are committed to ensuring due diligence has been carried out on third parties who work with (or on behalf of) us prior to entering contracts